AlessandroPioli/Thesis/README.md

 # Thesis
 Code used during the writing of my Master thesis
-Here you can find in random oreder all the used  MATLAB code.
+Here you can find in random order all the used  MATLAB code.